 When can you claim workers compensation in Victoria?

-In general, you can claim workers compensation in Victoria when you suffer an injury, illness or condition that is connected to employment.
+You can claim workers compensation in Victoria when you suffer an injury, illness or condition that is connected to employment.

 This page will explore things further.